tmonj1/misc/tmp/_AboutMicroserviceChassis.md

 # Microservice Chassis

-## 1 What is chassis
+## 1. What is chassis

-A `Chassis` provides common functionalities which every component consisting of a service should be equipped with, such as logging, metrics, authentication handling and so on.
+A `chassis` provides common functionalities which every component consisting of a service should be equipped with, such as logging, metrics, authentication handling and so on.
 It also defines a common rule set which all services should abide by, in order to enable developers in different teams to create their new microservice easier.

-%%% Chassis should be provided as procedure or image?

-### 1.1 Base functionalities chassis should provide
+### 1.1 Role of chassis

-Functionalities which are common to all services, no matter what language/framework is used.
+A chassis provides functionalities which are common to all (or at least multiple) services, no matter what language/framework is used.

 * emit logs to the central log server
 * export metrics for metrics collector